benswift/benswift.github.io/_posts/2023-02-02-academic-integrity-policy-re-chatgpt-and-generative-ai-tools.md

 it goes.
 OpenAI have also just released some stuff about [considerations for educators](https://platform.openai.com/docs/chatgpt-education).

+{:.hl-para}

+At this stage these are just my own personal thoughts as a teaching academic;
+I'm not wearing my [Associate Director (Education)](https://cybernetics.anu.edu.au/people/ben-swift/) hat here, and **this is not an official (or unofficial) ANU School of Cybernetics policy**.
+If you're also putting together a policy for your classroom, then questions/comments/suggesions are welcome---do [get in touch](mailto:ben.swift@anu.edu.au).

-Here are my current thoughts what my "Academic integrity policy re: ChatGPT and generative AI tools" policy is.
-Because it's not a proper policy it doesn't have everything precisely defined or any other legal fidgey-widgeyness.
+Here are my current thoughts what a good "Academic integrity policy re: ChatGPT and generative AI tools" policy looks like.
+Because it's not a proper policy it doesn't have everything precisely defined or any other legal fidgey-widgeyness, but it gives an idea of how I want to run my classes.

 1. Unless otherwise specified, you **are** allowed to use ChatGPT[^other-similar-tools] in this class, including in work submitted for